Mystery Novels

 and online ordering via credit card.

-All of John's books are listed there and they are all shipped directly from the publisher.
+Most of John's fiction is listed there and shipped directly from the publisher.

 ••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••